Recertification

 Submission of Test Reports from BPI-Approved Lab

-Once all required tests from the test scheme have been completed, the applicant directs the BPI-Approved Lab that conducted the testing to send the results directly to BPI and BPI’s Technical Reviewer.
+Once all required tests from the test scheme have been completed, the applicant directs the BPI-Approved Lab that conducted the testing to send the results directly to BPI and BPI's Technical Reviewer.
+These must be sent from the lab for accreditation and verification purposes.

 Technical Review

-The technical review begins when BPI’s technical reviewer has received ALL the required test reports, including the verification report from the verification samples provided.
+The technical review begins when BPI's technical reviewer has received ALL the required test reports, including the verification report from the verification samples provided.
 The entire process generally takes an average of 4 weeks but can take longer if application volumes are high.
-The technical reviewer performs a detailed check on formulations, safety data sheets, and test reports to ensure that they meet ASTM standards and BPI’s certification requirements.
+The technical reviewer performs a detailed check on formulations, safety data sheets, and test reports to ensure that they meet ASTM and/or French standards and BPI's certification requirements.
 This includes quality control checks on how the tests were performed and that they were performed on the formulation(s) listed in the application.

 • License Agreement